nrwl/nx-workshop/docs/lab9/LAB.md

 9. Trigger a build of both the store and the API projects and make sure it passes
 10. Inspect the dependency graph
-11. Inspect what changed from the last time you commited, then commit your changes
+11. Inspect what changed from the last time you committed, then commit your changes

 ---